 The equipment/space walked-down, documents reviewed, or evolution observed to fulfill the sample requirement or complete the inspection activity.

-Methods of inspection (e.g., a walk-down, in-office review, observation): If the method differs from the methods discussed in the or the method was selected from a range of acceptable methods presented in the IP.
+Methods of inspection (e.g., a walk-down, in-office review, observation): If the method differs from the methods discussed in the IP or the method was selected from a range of acceptable methods presented in the IP.

 Dates of inspection: If dates provide important context.
 For example: surveillance test performance, post maintenance test, or fire protection walk-downs typically would have dates, while a maintenance rule or annual problem identification and resolution samples may not need dates.